 Sovereign Health of Florida

-The chronic, irrational and excessive feelings of panic, fear and uneasiness cause people with anxiety disorders much distress and can significantly impair the ability to function in their daily lives.
-Sovereign Health of Florida provides individualized behavioral treatment for people with mental disorders such as anxiety, as well as for those affected by substance abuse and co-occurring disorders.
+Chronic, irrational and excessive feelings of panic, fear and uneasiness can cause distress among people with anxiety disorders, and can significantly impair their ability to function.
+Sovereign Health of Florida provides individualized behavioral treatment for people with mental disorders like anxiety as well as for those affected by substance abuse and co-occurring disorders.

-Our expert clinicians provide thorough medical, psychological and psychiatric assessments to rule out any co-occurring medical or psychiatric conditions, to develop a comprehensive, individualized treatment plan specific to the patient’s specific needs and to determine the patient’s need for medication.
-Patients receive individual psychotherapy and group therapy as well as other evidence-based therapy approaches and interventions for treating anxiety disorders including cognitive behavior therapy (CBT), psychoeducational groups, mindfulness and solution-focused brief therapy (SFBT).
+At Sovereign Health’s treatment center for anxiety disorder, our expert clinicians conduct thorough medical, psychological and psychiatric assessments to zero in on any co-occurring medical or psychiatric conditions.
+The evaluation also helps develop a comprehensive, individualized treatment plan as per patients’ specific needs.
+During treatment, patients receive individual psychotherapy, group therapy as well as other evidence-based therapy for treating anxiety disorders.
+Some of the therapies include cognitive behavior therapy (CBT), psychoeducational groups, experiential therapy and solution-focused brief therapy (SFBT).

 Your Problem Has An Answer - We're Here To Help In 4 Steps

 Call our 24/7 helpline or fill out our online form to have one of our admission specialists contact you.

 Verify Your Insurance